Priyanshg0211/Flutter-Documentation/README.md

 * Getter and Setter Methods in Dart
 * Maps and list in Dart

+# Installation Guide

+ Check out the installation guide for Flutter here

 # Flutter Widgets

 In this section, I've covered the basics of Widgets.
 Below are the topics I've covered: